-SOCIAL media has landed Imperial Brewhouse publican Mike Foxman in trouble with the court.
+SOCIAL media has landed Imperial Brewhouse publican Michael Foxman in trouble with the court.

 Foxman, who faces five charges stemming from an alleged event at the venue earlier this year, was banned from posting about his case on social media.

 On Monday, police prosecutor Sergeant Matt Pawsey told Tamworth Local Court Foxman had received a formal warning for a breach of bail.

 "There is a condition in terms of electronic media, a warning was given to Mr Foxman but I'm happy for bail to continue," Mr Pawsey said.

 "He made a post via social media in contravention of his bail, he is not to use any form of social media platform to post or discuss this matter."

 The 49-year-old has pleaded not guilty to five charges, including allowing indecency at the popular nightclub and influencing a witness.

 Oxley police licencing unit charged Foxman with allowing indecency at the venue between 7pm on June 14 and 12.30am the next day.